What sanctions could Russia face if it invades Ukraine?

 White House press secretary Jen Psaki has confirmed that the US is considering imposing export controls.

-This would potentially cut Russia off from the high tech that helps warplanes and passenger jets fly and makes smartphones smart, along with the other software and advanced electronic gear that make the modern world run.
+This would potentially cut Russia off from the technology that helps warplanes and passenger jets fly and renders smartphones smart, along with the other software and advanced electronic gear that makes the modern world run.

 That could include adding Russia to the most restrictive group of countries for export control purposes, together with Cuba, Iran, North Korea and Syria, officials said.